Donaim/proviral-pres1/slides.md

 Before the plots are generated, a translation step converts the defect types into categories that BBLabTools can represent graphically.
 Currently, BBLabTools is in a development phase, but it will be officially released in the upcoming version of our software.

-This plotter supports both CFEIntact and HIVSeqInR, but the translation is not ideal.
-For instance it translates <b>MutatedStopCodon</b> into <b>PrematureStop</b>.
+This plotter supports both CFEIntact and HIVSeqInR.
 -->

 ---